Does Mrs. White Pass the Biblical Tests of a Prophet?

 By Dirk Anderson

-In 2020, over one 1.8 billion people called themselves Muslims.
-It is the biggest religion on the planet and the fastest growing in terms of numbers of new adherents.
+In the year 2020, over one 1.8 billion people follow a false prophet.1 Islam is the second-largest religion on the planet, and is fastest growing in terms of numbers of new adherents.
 The religion is based upon the writings of prophet Muhammad.
-By "writings," it should be understood that Muhammad was illiterate, so he depended upon literary assistants to do his writing for him.
-If you decided to follow Muhammad it would impact every aspect of your life:
+By "writings," it must be understood that Muhammad was illiterate.
+He depended upon literary assistants to do his writing for him.
+If you decide to follow Muhammad, it will impact every aspect of your life:

 If you follow a prophet, not only will your whole life will be impacted, but also the lives of those closest to you will be impacted.
 If what that prophet tells you is false, that wrong teaching could have far-reaching effects upon almost every aspect of your life.
 It could impact your health, your relationships with others, even your relationship with God.
 That is why the Word of God says:

 I hate every false way (Psalm 119:104)

-Consider the case where a man finds a Book of Mormon in his hotel room and reads it.
-He heart is warmed by the stories of love for God and courage.
+Consider the situation where a man finds a Book of Mormon in his hotel room and reads it.
+He heart is warmed by the stories of courage and love for God.
 He says, "Whoever penned such beautiful, encouraging words must be a prophet of God."
 He ends up joining the "Latter Day Saints" without ever studying whether or not Joseph Smith passed the tests of a prophet.
 Before long, Mormonism has transformed his life in many ways:

 One of the duties of a Christian is to test the prophets.
 It is commanded in the Bible, and failure to do so is disobedience to God's Word: